sn0wF1eld/sn0wt3ch/pages/sn0wSt0rm.md

 ```

 - `:name` - the name of the step;
+- `:await-termination-time` - when stopping the system, this is the time (ms) the step executor will wait for all tasks to finish,
+if this value is not provided, it will default to 1000 (ms).
 - `tx` - the transactional configuration, it contains the following:
     - `:fail-fast?` - whether or not the system should be shutdown if an exception is detected while executing this step's function.
     - `:retries` - the number of times a failure should be retried before continuing on to the next execution.